 I have been fascinated by open source for many years.
 I have huge experiece with open source software but making hardware is completely different story.
 In 2016 I started my new exciting journey in the world of the open source hardware.
 With some help from faithful friends I stared making hobby add-on boards for Raspberry Pi and IoT.
 My goal is to create open source hardware with free and open source only.
 Therefore I use KiCad on Ubuntu Linux distribution for designing the printed circuit boards and OpenSCAD for the enclosures.

-Over the years as a software engineer I learned that the major difference between a circuit board and a stone is the software.
+Over the years as a software engineer I learned that the major difference between a printed circuit board and a stone is the software.
 Without proper drivers and software support any circuit board is useless.
 My goal is to make developer friendly hardware by providing software support and documentaion with the exact steps how to use it.
 Suggestion, recommendations and GitHub pull requests are always welcome!

 Please do not hesitate to contact us at email@example.com if you are interested in learning more, ordering any of our products or becoming a reseller.